 Missoula has a Coordinated Entry System

-On June 1, we launched Missoula County's Coordinated Entry System, with clear access points for people experiencing homelessness, a standardized community assessment process, and a community level referral system that ensures the most vulnerable households are prioritized for housing and service openings.
+On June 1, 2017, Reaching Home and its partners launched Missoula County's Coordinated Entry System, with clear access points for people experiencing homelessness, a standardized community assessment process, and a community-level referral system that ensures the most vulnerable households are prioritized for housing and service openings.

-This is a major homeless system shift.
+This is a major shift in the system that serves individuals experiencing homelessness.
 This is Phase 1 of the Coordinated Entry System in Missoula County, and we anticipate many refinements based on our experience.
-Phase 1 includes several of our primary housing and homeless service providers, including The Poverello Center, YWCA Missoula, Salvation Army, Human Resource Council, Mountain Home Montana and Missoula Housing Authority.
+Phase 1 includes several of our primary housing and homeless service providers, including The Poverello Center, YWCA Missoula, The Salvation Army, Human Resource Council, Mountain Home Montana and Missoula Housing Authority.
 Phase 2 (launching in several months) will be an expansion of the Coordinated Entry System based on our local learning, and our goal is to include all willing and interested housing and homeless service providers.

 , as well as the flyer for clients in English